Kyle Tucker Preview, Player Props: Astros vs. Mariners

 Mariners Pitching Rankings

-- The pitching staff for the Mariners has a collective 9.1 K/9, the seventh-best in MLB.

-- The Mariners have a 3.75 team ERA that ranks second across all MLB pitching staffs.
+- The Mariners have a 3.72 team ERA that ranks second among all MLB pitching staffs.

-- Mariners pitchers combine to surrender 131 home runs (1.1 per game), the sixth-fewest in the league.
+- Mariners pitchers combine to give up 131 home runs (1.1 per game), the sixth-fewest in the league.

-- The righty's last appearance came on Sunday against the Baltimore Orioles, when he threw 5 2/3 innings, surrendering one earned run while allowing five hits.
+- The right-hander last appeared on Tuesday against the Kansas City Royals, when he tossed 4 1/3 innings, allowing four earned runs while giving up seven hits.

-- The 24-year-old has an ERA of 4.04, with 8.6 strikeouts per nine innings, in 17 games this season.
-Opposing hitters have a .224 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.